 With that, the “curse” is broken, and I saw the lies for the first time.
 The lies that crippled me for years.

 I’m a mother.

-I still struggle when the Devil who wants to steal, kill, and destroy (families, relationships, joy, life!) repeats those lies to me.
+I still struggle when the Devil repeats the lies to me.
 But, I chose to believe in the truth.

 And I chose to live out this role with gratitude and a heck lot of prayer.
 Amen.

 By the way, the sweetest icing on the cake (zero calories), her message to me on this year’s Mother’s Day: